Tanauan, Leyte: Pre-Spanish and Spanish Colonial eras

-American Colonial Period to Japanese Occupation/ World War II
+American Colonial Period to the Japanese Occupation; World War II

-During the American regime on 1901 to 1943, a new set of municipal executives were assigned.
+During the American regime in 1901 to 1943, a new set of municipal executives were assigned.
 When World War II broke out, Pedro A. Villegas was the incumbent mayor.

-When the Japanese occupied the town, the incumbent Mayor Pedro Villegas and his secretary Janario Perez refused to serve the Japanese authorities.
-Thus, Rufo Cobacha was appointed mayor by the Japanese and followed by Pedro Bulik who was eventually killed by the local guerillas.
+When the Japanese occupied the town, Mayor Villegas and his secretary, Janario Perez, refused to serve the Japanese authorities, and thus Rufo Cobacha was appointed mayor by the Japanese, followed by Pedro Bulik who was eventually killed by the local guerrillas.

-During the Japanese occupation, the town was burned by the guerillas in 1943.
-This unfortunate event destroyed the municipal building, including its records, and a lot of the big ancestral houses of Spanish architectures along Calle Real.
+During the Japanese occupation, the town was burned by the guerrillas in 1943.
+This unfortunate event destroyed the municipal building, including its records, and a lot of the big ancestral houses of Spanish architecture along Calle Real.
 When the US Allied Forces stormed the town during the liberation of Leyte, it resulted in further destruction of the municipal hall (Lian Chong Building) and the few remaining houses along Calle Real.
 However, few lives were lost during the assault as the town's people were warned beforehand and took refuge at the fortified parish church.
 Eugenio Avila Sr. was the incumbent mayor when the Filipino and American Liberation Forces occupied the town.
 The US Sixth Army initially established its headquarters in Tanauan before the construction of the airfield began in November 1944.